ComfyUI

 |---|---|---|

-Value not in list: unet_name: 'xyz.safetensors' | You mapped the correct node ID (e.g., 37), but the value being passed (e.g., xyz.safetensors) is not a valid model name for that node type (e.g., accidentally sending a VAE model to a UNET loader). | Correct the model name set in Open WebUI for either image generation or editing, ensuring both model names matche the type of model the ComfyUI node is expecting. |
+Value not in list: ckpt_name: 'xyz.safetensors' | You mapped the correct node ID (e.g., 37), but the value being passed (e.g., xyz.safetensors) is not a valid model name for that node type (e.g., accidentally sending a VAE model to a checkpoint loader). | Correct the model name set in Open WebUI for either image generation or editing, ensuring both model names match the type of model the ComfyUI node is expecting. |

 Missing input <key> | Your workflow requires an input (e.g., cfg or sampler_name), but Open WebUI did not send a value because the field was not mapped. | Either hardcode the value in the workflow JSON, or map the required input key to the correct node ID. |

-By meticulously matching the Node ID and the specific Input Key, you ensure Open WebUI correctly overwrites the default values in your workflow JSON before submitting the prompt to ComfyUI.
+By meticulously matching the Node ID and the specific Key, you ensure Open WebUI correctly overwrites the default values in your workflow JSON before submitting the prompt to ComfyUI.

 Example Setup: Qwen Image Generation and Editing